Plain English Summary

 Converting habits of antibiotic prescribing for respiratory tract infections in German primary care: the randomized controlled CHANGE-2 trial

-The CHANGE-2 trial will test the effectiveness of two interventions aiming at the reduction of inappropriate antibiotic prescriptions for adults and children suffering from respiratory tract infection (RTI) in primary care.
+The CHANGE-2 trial will test the effectiveness of two interventions (communication training and point-of-care testing [POCT]) aiming at the reduction of inappropriate antibiotic prescriptions for adults and children suffering from respiratory tract infection (RTI) in primary care.

 Primary study design

 Secondary study design

 Clusters will consist of participating primary care physicians and their patients.
 Physicians will be randomized into three groups: